AV Mazzega Contemporary Lighting at Euroluce 2013 –

 AV Mazzega Orange Crystal Chandelier

 Materials: Metal (iron) chromed frame.
-10 crystal hand blown glass plates.
-The glass plates are orange coloured and transparent and are made with small bubbles inside the glass.
+10 crystal hand blown glass plates/petals.
+The glass is orange and transparent coloured and it is made with small bubbles inside the glass.
 The technique is named pulegoso.

 Chain Length: 80 cm / 31.49’’